rdinch/MathResourceStudio-Help/docs/exercise-sets/Time/time-passages.md

 To set the high and low ranges for the hours, select the input field for Hours Range High and Hours Range Low in the options pane and type a new value in the field.
 Valid range is 0 to 23.

+!!! tip
-TIP: To have just minutes appear in the questions (no hours), set the high and low ranges to 0 (zero).
+    To have just minutes appear in the questions (no hours), set the high and low ranges to 0 (zero).

 Set the increment of time